nikhilwoodruff/PhysicsEnv/README.md

 # PhysicsEnv
-A collection of physics-based environments for OpenAI Gym.
+A collection of physiccs-based environments for OpenAI Gym.